DANSKI423319/golang-todos/README.md

 # Go Language - Todo API

-This repository contains a simple Go API that provides endpoints to browse, read, edit, add, and delete todo items from a database.
+This repository aims to contain an example dockerised Go API capturing CRUD functionality.

 ## Features
+- [ ] Create new todo items
-- Browse all todo items
+- [X] Read all todo items
-- Read details of a specific todo item
+- [ ] Read details of a specific todo item
-- Edit existing todo items
+- [ ] Update existing todo items
-- Add new todo items
-- Delete todo items
+- [ ] Delete todo items

 ## Requirements

-The only requirement to use this repository is the `goose` go package
+### Goose 🪿

+To run the migrations you'll find it helpful to have Goose installed.

-Find installation guide at the [official documentation](https://pressly.github.io/goose/documentation/cli-commands/):
+Find installation information at the [official documentation](https://pressly.github.io/goose/documentation/cli-commands/):

+### Docker Desktop 🐳

+You'll need docker on your machine, and the desktop app to go with it.

+Find installation information at the [official website](https://www.docker.com/products/docker-desktop/)

 ## Getting Started
 1. Clone the repository: